Click a question to reveal the answer

 If your insurance company has already looked at your vehicle, you can call us to schedule the repairs.
 We must start the repair process from the original insurance estimate.
 You can fax or email us a copy, drop it off, or give us your insurance information and we can obtain our own copy of the estimate.

-Each insurance company has different parts guidelines.
-Many insurance companies only allow for aftermarket (new but made by another company), remanufactured (previously damaged), or used (LKQ) parts to be used during the repair.
-You always have the choice to pay any difference in part price if you would like to use all factory parts in your repair.
+Each insurance company has different parts guidelines for factory/OEM parts, aftermarket (new but made by another company), remanufactured (previously damaged), or used (LKQ) parts to be used during the repair.
+In Minnesota, you have the legal right to use only OEM (original equipment manufacturer) parts.
+LaMettry’s can assist you to use only OEM parts.

 Original Equipment Manufactured (OEM) is a term for new parts made by your vehicle manufacturer.

 These are new parts for your vehicle that were not made by your vehicle manufacturer.
 They are also known as Quality Replacement Parts (QRP).
-Aftermarket parts are more cost effective than OEM parts, but may not have the same fit and function.
+Aftermarket parts may not have the same fit and function.

 LKQ (Like Kind & Quality) parts are more commonly referred to as used or recycled parts.
 These parts generally come from automotive salvage yards.
 Salvage yards purchase damaged or totaled vehicles, remove the good parts, and then sell them as LKQ parts.
 All LKQ parts are inspected for prior damage, rust, and to make sure they are OEM and not Aftermarket.